Cicco Simonetta: Biography

 In 1474 Simonetta wrote his Rules for Decrypting Enciphered Documents Without a Key, presumably for use by his collaborators, although no evidence exists of actual utilization of these rules in the field.

 In 1476, Galeazzo was assassinated and was succeeded by his 7-year-old son Gian Galeazzo.
 His tutor was his mother, Bona of Savoy.
 In this period of unrest, Simonetta's diplomatic activity was intense.
-He maneuvered to maintain stability in the Milanese state during the endemic conflicts between Guelphs, Ghibellines and the various wars and interstate alliances.
+He manoeuvred to maintain stability in the Milanese state during the endemic conflicts between Guelphs, Ghibellines and the various wars and interstate alliances.

 The next year he became ducal secretary, with the powers of a prime minister.
 Simonetta's power provoked the hatred of Ludovico il Moro (1452–1508), one of the younger brothers of Galeazzo, who plotted to seize the duchy.
 The main obstacle to his project was the presence of Simonetta in the city government.
 After many personal vicissitudes, Ludovico managed to gain the confidence of the duchess and convinced her to arrest Simonetta.

 He was accused falsely of treason, imprisoned, and tortured in Pavia.
 His house and assets were pillaged, and he was beheaded in the tower of the castle.
-His body was buried in the cloister of Sant’Apollinare, outside the Milan city walls, to mark the end of his influence in the Milanese politics.
+His body was buried in the cloister of Sant’Apollinare, outside the Milan city walls, to mark the end of his influence in Milanese politics.

-During the Sforza rule, the duchy had enjoyed years of prosperity and great expansion despite the political turmoil.
+During the Sforza rule, the duchy enjoyed years of prosperity and great expansion despite the political turmoil.
 Important buildings were erected in the cities; the farming of rice and the silk industry were introduced in agriculture.
-With the advent of printing Milan had become a cultural center unequaled in all Europe, until it fell into foreign hands after the death of Ludovico il Moro.
+With the advent of printing, Milan had become a cultural centre unequalled in all of Europe, until it fell into foreign hands after the death of Ludovico il Moro.

 Presently a fragment of his tombstone and the name of a narrow street in Milan are the only visible testimonials of Simonetta.